A story without a theme is little more than a list of events.

 Many people tend to confuse the theme of a story with the plot.
-So I have written a post about this to help you.
 To learn about the difference between theme and plot click here.

 THE PULSE OF THE STORY